Online chat is a tool that sits on your website and enables customers to interact with you directly in real time.

 Connecting live chat to your website

-- 30 minutes – Set up your account on Tawk.to (or go to your Facebook Messenger settings and configure it if you wish to use this as a live chat platform on your website).
+- 30 minutes – Set up your account on Tawk.to account (or go to your Facebook Messenger settings and configure it if you wish to use this as a live chat platform on your website).

-- 30 minutes – practice with a friend or team member chatting to your account learning how it works.
+- 30 minutes – practice with a friend or team member chatting to your account and learning how it works.

 - 30 minutes – update your operations manual and brief your staff at the next meetings.